semorrison/MathlibTemplate/README.md

 ## Install instructions

-1. Clone the present repository.
+1. Clone the present repository and open a terminal (better not do it from within VS Code, or you may receive error messages).

-2. Run `lake update` in a terminal window (inside the cloned repo).
+2. Run `lake update` in a terminal (inside the cloned repo).
 This will install Mathlib in your repo, creating a bunch of new files, including a directory called `lake-packages`.

-3. If you have done this in VS Code, you may see a `Restart Lean` message.
-If so, click on it.

-4. Run the command line
+3. Run the command line

 ```script
 cp lake-packages/mathlib/lean-toolchain lean-toolchain
 ```

 This will modify your `lean-toolchain` file, replacing it with the one used by the version of Mathlib that you have just installed.

-5. If you have done all of this  in VS Code, you may see another `Restart Lean` message.
-If so, click on it.
+*In principle, this is not necessary, the content of the two files should already be the same.*

-6. Run the command line
+4. Run the command line

 ```script
 lake exe cache get